uabrc/uabrc.github.io/docs/data_management/storage/cheaha_storage_gpfs/gpfs_snapshots.md

 - You are unsure whether your data is GPFS or Ceph-resident
 - You need help restoring large or complex datasets

-For critical data that needs to be archived, consider using [Long Term Storage (LTS)](../lts/index.md), as snapshots are not intended for use as an archive.
+For critical data that needs to be archived, consider using [Long Term Storage (LTS)](../lts/index.md), snapshots are not intended for use as an archive.

-If you need assistance, please [contact us](../../../index.md#how-to-contact-us).
+{% include "_template/base_help_section.md.j2" %}